GetStream/stream-chat-java/README.md

 ## Usage
 ### Requirements
-The Stream chat Java SDK requires Java 1.8+.
+The Stream chat Java SDK requires Java 11+.

+> It supports latest LTS.
+If you need support an older Java, please contact at [support](https://getstream.io/contact/support/).
 ### Compatibility
 The Stream chat Java SDK is compatible with Groovy, Scala, Kotlin and Clojure.
 ### Installation for Java